elmirabm/reddProject/README.md

         App.css: very simple styling
     /Tests:
         test files for reducer and application
+        utils.js : we have some functions that we need to use in most of the tests/ test store and middleware is here to be used in the integration tests we have reducer test based on action , and also integration test to teststore state

     /App.js
         the main file that load all data , and handle scroll position  , and intervals